 For those of you who already scrolled down in search of the photos, sorry, there are no illustrations and no, I did not chose that title to snag readers… well, not entirely.
 I do wear pants when I ski and a jacket and all the stuff that goes underneath, but emotionally, while standing in hesitation at the top of a steep ski run, I’m as naked as it gets.
 The combination of fear, doubt and insecurity has more than once pulled me into an emotional heap that has me totally understanding what’s going on in the heads of those few people I’ve seen walking down the mountain with their skis in tow.
-Believe me, I’ve looked down at my skis while contemplating their removal with a hesitation long enough that people passing me on the mountain may have thought I was praying, and I suppose I kind of was.
+Believe me, I’ve looked down at my skis while contemplating their removal with a hesitation long enough that people passing me on the mountain may have thought I was praying, and I suppose I was.
 Naked.
 Without clothes.
 Vulnerable.
 It’s me up to bat in the 4th grade and hearing “easy out” from one of the boys in the infield.
 Same girl.
-Same emotions, only this time I do have the benefit of experience, maturity and confidence on my team, suited up and ready to leap off the bench when I need them, as well as the wisdom to know what’s coming into play here.
+Same emotions, only this time I have the benefit of experience, maturity and confidence on my team, suited up and ready to leap off the bench when I need them, as well as the wisdom to know what’s coming into play here.

 It’s those moments of hesitation that quickly become full out fear that make the pride soar when the skis do eventually point down and go.
 Those moments remind me why I continue to ski.